GulatiDeep/Radsim/readme.txt

 --> SSR1000: Set the squawk code to 1000

+--> IDENT: To Squawk IDENT by blinking aircraft blip

 --> ST: To make the aircraft stop turning i.e. Wings level

 --> OL/OR: To make the aircraft Orbit Left or Right